mikeder/music-scraper/README.md

 ## Config file:

-* Edit scrape.conf to fit your system
+* ~/.rsdc is generated on first run, edit it to fit your system
 * Paths should always include the trailing '/'
 * Max file size is in MB

 ## Usage:

-    $ python scrape.py <subreddit> <subfolder>
+    $ python scrape.py <subreddit>
-    $ python scrape.py liquiddnb 1
+    $ python scrape.py liquiddnb
-    $ python scrape.py trance+electro 2
+    $ python scrape.py trance+electro

 You can specify multiple subreddits for scraping at the same time by seperating them with a '+'

-When a subfolder is included, files will be saved to /path/to/inDIR/subfolder and /path/to/outDIR/subfolder respectively
+All files will be saved to /path/to/inDIR/subfolder and /path/to/outDIR/subfolder respectively

 ## Todo: